MatejGroombridge/MatejGroombridge/README.md

 - 👋 Hi, I’m @MatejGroombridge
 - 👀 I’m interested in Web Development and Machine Learning
-- 🌱 I’m currently learning Javascript and the Svelte framework
+- 🌱 I’m currently learning Svelte
-- 💞️ I’m not looking to collaborate on anything yet.
+- 💞️ I’m looking to collaborate on Web Development and Python related projects
 - 📫 How to reach me: mdpgbusiness@gmail.com